KaterynaD/AWS-Sage-Maker-Machine-Learning-Experiments-Automation/README.md

 5. "08.
 AWS Sagemaker Experiments Cost.ipynb"

 ## ToDo:
-1. Training using non-standard metrics
+1. Training using non-standard metrics - It's possible to use a custom metric in training but it is not visible for Hyperparameter tuning job and other Sagemaker functionality like experiments.
+Open-source SageMaker XGBoost is incorrectly recognizing XGBoost as a built-in algorithm.
+See  https://github.com/aws/sagemaker-xgboost-container/issues/121
 2. Hyperparameters optimization using CV folds